-Child, early and forced marriage is a global issue that disproportionately affects girls.
-Current estimates reveal approximately 15 million girls are married before the age of 18 every year.
-That basically means that every 2 seconds, a girl under the age of 18 is married.
+Child marriage is a global issue that disproportionately affects girls.
+Current estimates reveal approximately 12 million girls are married before the age of 18 every year.
+This means nearly every 2 seconds, a girl under the age of 18 is married, often with little to no say in the matter.

 One of the most powerful weapons in the fight to end child marriage is education.
-The longer a girl stays in school, the less likely she’ll be married early.
+In fact, the longer a girl stays in school, the less likely she’ll be married early.
 With education, comes empowerment.

 When girls receive an education: